South Korea: Sewol ferry emerges from the water 3 years after sinking

 National trauma

-The passenger ferry sank off the southwest Korean coast on April 16, 2014.
-As the country watched live broadcasts, more than 300 passengers -- most of them high school students on a field trip to the holiday island of Jeju -- drowned.

-A later investigation found evidence of negligence by the coast guard, and in the actions of the crew and captain on the day.
+An investigation into the Sewol's sinking found evidence of negligence by the coast guard, and in the actions of the crew and captain on the day.

 Survivors said the passengers were told by the Sewol's officers to stay put as the vessel sank.